 Running a business in the 21st century is not an easy job.
 It is one that is filled with pitfalls and uncertainties, you can hope for the best and when everything looks like it is going well it collapses.
 No one knows this better than Angele Giuliano, owner of AcrossLimits and representative of the project ENVISION that focuses on stimulating small businesses to rethink and innovate their business models.

-Moving through Angele’s LinkedIn page is like reading through the diary of the entrepreneur extraordinaire but with four failed businesses at the start of her entrepreneurial journey, Angele knows better than most the challenges and pitfalls of owning a business.
+Moving through Angele’s LinkedIn page is like reading through the diary of the entrepreneur extraordinaire but with four failed businesses at the start of her entrepreneurial journey, Angele knows better than most the challenges and pitfalls of owning a business, especially with Malta company formation.
 Her fifth one, AcrossLimits, however has been going strong for over 16 years, she has more than learnt the lesson.

 Now Angele is working with ENVISION on the BusinessMakeover.eu platform.
 It’s a website that houses a number of free and easy to use tools, instruction videos and inspirational case studies to help businesses of all shapes and sizes to grow and be more successful.
 Angele explains, “It’s about giving your business a makeover.
 Businesses can look at their business model and say, ‘OK, this is not working out for me, I should change this, I should tweak this, maybe even go in a completely different direction.
 In short: innovate my business.
 But how?”